alvarogarcia7/backup-github-repos/README.md

 ## Note

 This script is quite raw in terms of maturity.
 It has been used successfully before.
 See the code for finding the dependencies (e.g., `PASSWORD` environment variable)

+## Usage

+Find all repos you want to backup, put them in a file (e.g., files.txt).

+Add the `./entry-point.sh ` at the beginning, then run it: `bash -x files.txt`